named-data/NFD/docs/manpages/nfdc-strategy.rst

 nfdc strategy set prefix /ndn strategy /localhost/nfd/strategy/multicast/v=4
     Set the strategy for the "/ndn" prefix to multicast, version 4.

+nfdc strategy set prefix /ndn strategy /localhost/nfd/strategy/multicast/v=4/retx-suppression-initial~20/retx-suppression-max~500
+    Set the strategy for the "/ndn" prefix to multicast, version 4, with retransmission suppression initial interval set to 20 ms and maximum interval set to 500 ms.

 nfdc strategy unset prefix /ndn
     Clear the strategy choice for the "/ndn" prefix.